The 413 Standard

 Why This Standard Exists

-Every stakeholder in the property risk chain — operators, brokers, carriers — makes decisions based on field data.
+Every stakeholder in the property risk chain makes decisions based on field data.
 When that data is inconsistent, incomplete, or unverified, every decision downstream inherits the same uncertainty.

 For Underwriting